bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Turn back on the feature to select all dots when annotation is in URL, in getDotsBitFromStorage.
+* Lyric is in front of carousel when wiki selected.

+* M annotations
+    * Make sure backstory and narrative tenses are correct.

 * Pun annotations (going backwards)
     * 2 Saskia